Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Abstract

 \section{Abstract}

 The geometric approach for Painlev\'e and quasi-Painlev\'e differential equations in the complex plane is applied to non-autonomous Hamiltonian systems, quartic in the dependent variables.
 By computing their defining manifolds (analogue of the Okamoto's space of initial conditions in the quasi-Painlev\'e case), we provide a classification of such systems.
-We distinguish the various cases by the possible leading-order behaviour at the movable singularities of the solutions, which are algebraic poles or ordinary poles.
+We distinguish the various cases by the local behaviour at the movable singularities of the solutions, which are algebraic poles or ordinary poles.
 The principal cases are categorised by the initial base points of the system in the extended phase space $\mathbb{CP}^2$ and their multiplicities, arising from the coalescence of $4$ simple base points in the generic case.
-Through a successive degeneration (by setting certain coefficient functions in the Hamiltonian to $0$) and further coalescence of base points, all possible sub-cases of quartic Hamiltonian systems with the quasi-Painlev\'e property are obtained, and are characterised by their corresponding Newton polygons.
+Through the mechanisms of coalescence of base points and degeneration (by setting certain coefficient functions in the Hamiltonian to~$0$), all possible sub-cases of quartic Hamiltonian systems with the quasi-Painlev\'e property are obtained, and are characterised by their corresponding Newton polygons.
 As particular sub-cases we recover certain systems equivalent to known Painlev\'e equations, or variants thereof.
+The resulting picture is a multi-faceted description of each case: the local behaviour around singularities, the surface type, and the Newton polygon.